Shape-Kim/beautiful-jekyll/index.md

 subtitle:
 ---

 Hi, my name is Dohyung Kim.
-I am currently studying toward a PhD degree in Electrical and Electronic Engineering at Yonsei University in Seoul, under supervsion of Prof, [Bumsub Ham(http://cvlab-yonsei.github.io)].
+I am currently studying toward a PhD degree in Electrical and Electronic Engineering at Yonsei University in Seoul, under supervsion of Prof, [[Bumsub Ham](http://cvlab-yonsei.github.io)].

 ### Education
 - **B. S.** School of Electrical and Electronic Engineering at Yonsei University